Course managers for the MS in Regulatory Science program are nationally and internationally renowned experts in their areas of interest.

 Professor Emeritus of Pharmaceutical Health Services Research

-Frank Palumbo is a professor in the Department of Pharmaceutical Health Services Research (PHSR) and executive director of the Center on Drugs and Public Policy (CDPP) at the University of Maryland School of Pharmacy.
+Frank Palumbo is a professor emeritus in the Department of Practice, Sciences, and Health Outcomes Research (P-SHOR) at the University of Maryland School of Pharmacy.
 He is a member of the Maryland and District of Columbia Bars and a licensed pharmacist.
 He has practiced both pharmacy and law, serving as principal investigator on major federal research grants and as a member of a NIH study section for more than four years.
 In addition to law, he maintains a strong interest in public policy, pharmacoeconomics, pharmacoepidemiology, and health services research.
 He has many journal articles and presentations to his credit, covering a wide range of topics including law and public policy.
 He also co-authored a book on containing costs in third party drug programs.
 Dr. Palumbo has been very active in several national professional organizations, including the American Pharmacists Association.
 He is the course manager of REGS 641 Regulated Products in the Marketplace.

 Professor of Pharmaceutical Health Services Research